ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/indicators/retrieve.rst

     GET /v2/indicators/{indicatorType}

-The ``{indicatorType}`` can be any one of the available Indicator Yypes below or any of the custom Indicator Types available in your instance of ThreatConnect:
+Replace ``{indicatorType}`` with any one of the following Indicator types or any of the custom Indicator Types available in your ThreatConnect instance:

 .. include:: ../_includes/indicator_types.rst